The Problems With People 'Hearing for the First Time' Videos

 The use of the word “hearing” is misleading

 The way that this word is used in some videos is misleading.
 There is a lot more to hearing than just being able to receive audio information.
 It also involves being able to recognize and distinguish between sounds like a parent’s voice, a honking car horn, and music.
 Some people who are born with severe hearing loss are surprised to learn the variety of sounds in their environment such as the wind rustling through trees, waves on the ocean, and – well, the sound of passing gas.

 Hearing sounds is not enough to benefit people.
-They need to be able interpret the words and auditory information they are receiving in order to experience true communication.
+They need to be able to interpret the words and auditory information they are receiving to experience true communication.